reberthkss/reberthkss/README.md

 * Way 2
 * Ingle

-Besides that, i'm current student of Computer Engenering on Universidade Federal de São Paulo.
+Besides that, i'm student of Computer Engenering on Universidade Federal de São Paulo.

 Nowadays i'm developing new projects, they are: